dw-data/eutf-africa/README.md

 * [David Kipp](https://www.swp-berlin.org/en/researcher/david-kipp), migration researcher at the [German Institute for International and Security Affairs](https://www.swp-berlin.org/en/),
 * [Anna Knoll](https://ecdpm.org/people/annaknoll/), Head of the migration and mobility focus area at the think tank European Centre for Development Policy Management (ECDPM)  and co-author of a commentary on ["Why migration and mobility should – but probably won’t – be at the heart of the EU-AU Summit"](https://ecdpm.org/talking-points/why-migration-mobility-should-probably-wont-be-heart-eu-au-summit/)
 * [Sara Lorenzini](https://webapps.unitn.it/du/en/Persona/PER0000845/Pubblicazioni), Professor of Modern History at the [School of International Studies](https://webapps.unitn.it/du/en/StrutturaAccademica/STO0008633/Persone) and at the Department of Humanities of the University of Trento
-* [Ottilia Anna Maunganidze](https://afripoli.org/profile/ottilia-anna-maunganidze), Head of Special Projects in the Office of the Executive Director at the [Institute for Security Studies (ISS)](https://issafrica.org/author/ottilia-anna-maunganidze)
+* [Ottilia Anna Maunganidze](https://afripoli.org/profile/ottilia-anna-maunganidze), Head of Special Projects in the Office of the Executive Director at the [Institute for Security Studies (ISS)](https://issafrica.org/author/ottilia-anna-maunganidze) and author of a policy brief on [Africa Europe migration](http://issafrica.s3.amazonaws.com/site/uploads/PB-166.pdf)
 * [Jan Orbie](https://www.ugent.be/ps/politiekewetenschappen/gies/en/team/professors/jan-orbie), director of the [Centre for EU Studies at Ghent University](https://www.ugent.be/ps/politiekewetenschappen/gies/en)

 Additional interviews were conducted by collaborating partners [VoxEurop](https://voxeurop.eu/en/), [Openpolis](https://www.openpolis.it/) and [OBCT](https://www.balcanicaucaso.org/eng)